DerkNiessink/OrbitSmash/README.md

 the objects, because objects that do not have a similar semi-major axis will never collide.

+Our goal was to simulate future space collisions.
+For this simulation we needed to run the simulation for 10 years and for all groups.
+This took multiple hours, that is why we provided an animation that can be reproduced with the steps below.

 ### Running the simulation

 * Navigate to `sim` directory -> `cd sim`
 * Create a virtual environment -> `python3 -m venv venv`
+* Activate the virtual environment -> `source venv/bin/activate`
 * Download the required packages -> `pip install -r requirements.txt`
 * Run the sim with a desired group number -> `python main.py [Group number] [view]`